dhis2/training-docs/content/tracker_use/lg_event reports.md

 ![covac_pivot](resources/images/event_reports/table1_pivot_covac.png)

-The layout can look like this as a reminder
+The layout can look like this

 ![covac_pivot_layout](resources/images/event_reports/table1_pivot_covac_layout.png)

-You can modify some of the options, for example hiding empty rows to hide the vaccine with no data, and update the table
+You can modify some of the options, for example hiding empty rows to hide the vaccine with no data, and update the table to see the effect this has

 ![covac_pivot_options](resources/images/event_reports/table1_pivot_covac_options.png)